ENDscript 2.0

 ENDscript is easy!

-We put a lot of effort to make ENDscript fast and convenient:
+We have put a lot of effort into making ENDscript fast and easy to use:

-• No particular knowledge in bioinformatics is needed to obtain comprehensive and relevant illustrations.
+• No special knowledge of bioinformatics is required to obtain comprehensive and relevant illustrations.

-• The user is guided through the process by tooltips and detailed help topics accessible at any time.
+• The user is guided through the process by tooltips and detailed help topics that are accessible at any time.

-• Thanks to its automated pipeline and a parallel programming, ENDscript can deliver results in one click and within one minute.
+• Thanks to its automated pipeline and a parallel programming, ENDscript can deliver results in one click and within a minute.

-• Demanding or expert users can modify settings to fine-tune ENDscript at their needs.
+• Advanced or expert users can change settings to fine-tune ENDscript at their needs.

-• ENDscript produces publication-quality illustrations in most common file formats (PostScript, PDF, PNG, and TIFF) and sizes (US letter, A4, A3, A0 and the gigantic 'Tapestry' format).
+• ENDscript produces publication-quality illustrations in most common file formats (PDF, PostScript, PNG and TIFF) and sizes (US Letter, A4, A3, A0 and the gigantic 'Tapestry' format).

-• ENDscript is accessible with any modern Web browser equipped with a PDF reader.
-To take advantage of the 3D interactive representations, PyMOL (free open-source or commercial version) is required.
+• ENDscript is accessible from any Web browser equipped with a PDF reader.
+To take advantage of the interactive 3D representations, PyMOL (free open-source or commercial version) is required.

 ENDscript GUI